MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Methodology

 \subsection{Metapath-based HGNN Framework}

-We formalize a metapath-based HGNN as the following four components applied in series.
+We formalize a metapath-based HGNN as the following four components applied in series: (1) \emph{feature preprocessing}, (2) \emph{local subgraph re-construction (LSR)}, (3) \emph{metapath-specific graph convolution (MGC)}, and (4) \emph{metapath fusion (MF)}.
 Existing metapath-based HGNNs differ in the last three components.
-We summarize them along with MECCH in Table~\ref{tab:framework}.
+We summarize them along with MECCH in terms of the LSR, MGC, and MF components in Table~\ref{tab:framework}, where MN denotes metapath-guided neighbors, MI denotes metapath instances, and MC denotes metapath contexts.

-\subsubsection{(1) Feature Preprocessing.}
+\subsubsection{Feature Preprocessing}

 In heterogeneous graphs, different node types may have unequal dimensions of node features.
 Therefore, before feeding the input graph into an HGNN, one would apply a node-type-specific linear transformation to project node features into latent vectors with the same dimensionality.
 For nodes without raw features, we can assign one-hot vectors to them as initial features.
 Combined with the linear transformation, this is equivalent to an embedding lookup.
 The projected representation $h_v^0$ of node $v$ of type $\phi\left(v\right)$ can be obtained by: